wlsf82/learning-vuejs/README.md

 * Modifiers can be used to add functionality to directives — most importantly preventing page reload on form submission using `v-on:submit.prevent` and cleaning up form field values using `.number` and `.trim`
 * Form validation can be implemented by setting the value of the `disabled` attribute on a `<button>` to the value of a computed property using `v-bind`

-The app create during this part of the course is available through the following URL:

 ## Styling elements with Vue

 Different techniques can be used for dynamically styling Vue elements.